BedroomDogs/BedroomDogs/README.md

     </tr>
 </table>

-\* _Please note, that if you have both integrated (chip) and dedicated (card) graphics, you should make sure that you're actually using your dedicated graphics when running Terasology._
+\* _Please note, that if you have both integrated (chip) and dedicated (card) graphics, you should make sure that you're actually using your dedicated graphics when running BedroomDogs._

 Internet connectivity is required for downloading Terasology via the Launcher, afterwards playing offline is possible.